cleitontorres23/terraform-project/README.md

 >    $ sudo apt install awscli
 ```

-Amazon Web Service Command Line Interface (awscli) is a command line tool (in Python module ;-)for managing and administering your Amazon Web Services.
+Amazon Web Service Command Line Interface (awscli) is a command line tool (in Python module ;-)for managing and administraring your Amazon Web Services.

 If you do not have python, and it command before have showed to you some error about it.